 We run an in-depth training course on Sponsor Management for Skilled Worker and ICT sponsor licence holders.
 This half day course is aimed at members of HR and Management and those who are Key Personnel named on the sponsor licence.
-This training, previously delivered at your premises but available to delivered online, covers:
+This training, previously delivered at your premises but available to be delivered online, covers:

-These training courses cost £950 plus VAT each and can be delivered in-house to your staff.
+These half day training courses cost £995 plus VAT each and can be delivered in-house to your staff.
 To discuss your immigration training requirements or the above courses, please contact us.

 Our immigration solicitors provide Right to Work training for HR and Recruitment teams and those who are responsible for carrying out right to work checks on employees.
 Using practical examples and case studies, the course is designed to up-skill your staff and ensure compliant right to work checks are completed.
 This training can be delivered at your premises and covers:

-Training courses cost £950 plus VAT each and can be delivered in-house to your staff.
+Half day training courses cost £995 plus VAT each and can be delivered in-house to your staff.
 To discuss your immigration training requirements or the above courses, please contact us.

-If you are concerned that the organisation is not on top of this, or you want peace of mind that you reporting and record keeping is up to date, or perhaps you have a pending visit from a Home Office Immigration Compliance Officer, a member of our expert immigration team can carry out a thorough compliance audit for you.
+If you are concerned that the organisation is not on top of this, or you want peace of mind that your reporting and record keeping is up to date, or perhaps you have a pending visit from a Home Office Immigration Compliance Officer, a member of our expert immigration team can carry out a thorough compliance audit for you.

 This typically includes: